The Personal Data Protection Act and Its Practical Applications for HR Practitioners (including mandatory data breach notification, 1 February 2021)

 - The obligation of the PDPA.

-- Understand how to operationalise the obligations, in particular to NRIC which came into effect 1 Sept 2019
+- Understand how to operationalise the obligations, particularly to NRIC, which came into effect 1 September 2019.

-- How PD should be used, collected and disposed of for job applicants, employees at service, and ex-employees.
+- How PD should be collected, used and disposed of for job applicants and resignees activities.

 - The liability for breaching the PDPA and the financial penalties.